sunhao1256/lulu-oa/README.md

 # LuLu OA
+LuLu OA is a illustrate for the beginner of bpmn

-LuLu OA is open source oa system
+Lulu OA is a workflow demo system built by camunda7